This is it. You’ve made up your mind and decided to take the plunge to move to Japan and learn Japanese at a language school.

 2. Is the language school financially stable?

 Recently, Japan has been seeing a sudden increase in language schools popping up around the country.
-There have been reports that a number of these schools have actually been fronts for importing cheap labour.
-I cannot stress enough the importance of asking critical questions about an organization’s financial stability before investing a large portion of your money to them.
+There have been reports that several of these schools have been fronts for importing cheap labor.

 3. Does the language school offer courses with unusually low tuition fees?